svenssonaxel/keyboa/README.md

 - mingw32 for building Windows executables
 - gcc for building Linux executables
 - scdoc for building man pages
-- markdown for building html and pdf documentation
+- pandoc for building html and pdf documentation
-- pandoc for building pdf documentation

 Run `make`.
 Done.
 You can install with `make install` and uninstall with `make uninstall`.